 The full body of this response is quite a large JSON object, and the full object can be seen below:

-Therefore, in our next step, let's take the data above and map it to a DTO to keep things clean.
+In our next step, we'll take the data above and map it to a DTO to keep things clean and easy to work with.

 Casting to DTOs